 It was a waning gibbous moon tonight.
-As the dim lights of the beach resort twinkled like fairy lights far away on the beach, the sounds of the gently splashing waves almost lulled the lone fisherman on his dhow to sleep.
+As the shimmering outline of the beach resort twinkled like fairy lights far away on the beach, the sounds of the gently splashing waves almost lulled the lone fisherman on his dhow to sleep.
 His late catch was spectacular beyond belief.
 Who would ignore that and give way to the useless gossips of sea monsters by the local fishermen!
 Such mystical nights are when the mighty ocean unveils her full glory to a lucky few at sea.
 Her chosen ones.
 Ethereal and exquisite, yet emanating a sense of awe and reverence, whilst she incites mild trepidation and a fear of the unknown…

 Tonight the pink moon draped the ocean with silver.
 Sparkling depths of shine called out to the thin strip of white shore afar.
 The night was a gallant show of riches.
 Even the scales of his catch lay on his dhow shrouded in a silvery coat.